 Test Plan Template Components Are:

-Test Plan ID: It includes the name of the project as well as the ID for the test plan.
-A Test Plan ID should be unique throughout the project and it should be remembered by all the parties involved in testing to understand what type of testing is included in this document.
+Test Plan ID: It includes the project’s name and the test plan’s ID.
+A Test Plan ID should be unique throughout the project and remembered by all the parties involved to understand the type of testing included in this document.

-Introduction: It includes basic information about software, project, environment, etc.
+Introduction: It includes basic information about software, projects, environment, etc.

 References: It includes pointers to the requirement document, software specification document, and other documents related to this project.

-Test items: It includes a list of functionalities that need to be tested with their respective conditions, inputs, and expected results.
+Test items include a list of functionalities that need to be tested with their respective conditions, inputs, and expected results.
 It is used as a guideline for all testing activities in order to deliver high-quality products.

-Features to be tested: It includes information about features that are to be tested in this software.
-It explains what type of testing is included in the document and also it gives a brief idea about why certain features needed to be tested at this stage during the development process.
+Features to be tested: It includes information about features to be tested in this software.
+It explains what type of testing is included in the document and briefly explains why certain features need to be tested at this stage during the development process.

-Feature not to be tested: It includes a list of features that will not be covered in this test plan.
-This may happen because of certain constraints like a low priority, lack of resources, lack of time, and testing budget.
+Feature not to be tested: It includes a list of features not covered in this test plan.
+This may happen because of constraints like low priority, lack of resources, time, and testing budget.

-Approach: It includes information about the general approach which will be followed to perform testing.
-This may include manual testing approaches like GUI, Unit or Integration test analysis, etc. It may also include an automation approach like functional or regression test automation etc.
+Approach: It includes information about the general approach that will be followed to perform testing.
+This may include manual testing approaches like GUI, Unit or Integration test analysis, etc. It may also include an automation approach like functional or regression test automation.

-Pass/Fail Criteria: It includes information about the criteria that will be used to verify if the product is working as per requirement specifications or not.
+Pass/Fail Criteria: It includes information about the criteria that will be used to verify whether the product is working as per requirement specifications.

 Suspension and Resumption Requirements: It includes information about criteria that will be used to suspend the testing process if certain issues are found during testing.
 It also covers criteria that will be used to resume the testing process if the issues created in any phase are resolved.

-Test Deliverables: It includes information about test reports, defects or bug reports,s, etc. which will be used to communicate issues and defects of the product to various parties involved in the project.
+Test Deliverables: These include information about test reports, defects, or bug reports, which will be used to communicate product issues and defects to various parties involved in the project.

-Test environment: It includes information about Operating System and other tools used to promote testing.
+Test environment: It includes information about the Operating System and other tools used to promote testing.

 Estimate: It includes information about the time and cost required to perform testing.

-Schedule: It includes information about the time frame in which software will be tested.
+Schedule: It includes information about the time frame in which the software will be tested.

 Staffing and Training Needs: It includes information about staffing and training needs to be followed in order to perform testing as per requirement specifications.

-Responsibilities: It includes information about all the resources who will be responsible for different types of testing in each phase.
+Responsibilities: It includes information about all the resources responsible for different testing types in each phase.

-Risks: It includes information about risks involved in this testing activity as well as risk mitigation strategies.
+Risks: It includes information about this testing activity’s risks and mitigation strategies.

 Assumptions and Dependencies: It includes information about assumptions made on different environments and dependencies that may affect the quality of the product.